 GO!
 Southampton is working with Southampton City Council and other stakeholders on ‘Southampton Inside Out’ – a new initiative which aims to make it easier for businesses in the hospitality sector to create/add more outside seating.
-In the coming weeks, it is predicted that a large number of our businesses will be reducing their capacity to enable safe social distancing; creating more opportunities and simpler processes for utilising outdoor space could help to mitigate this.
+A large number of our businesses will be reducing their capacity to enable safe social distancing; creating more opportunities and simpler processes for utilising outdoor space could help to mitigate this.

 You can read our press release on the launch of the joint initiative here.
 See below for more details and how to apply for the relevant licence(s).